zandune99/developer-content/Installing Content.md

 ## The Install Package Content

-The Install Partner Products feature works with packages, provided by the developer, and uploaded on the Vectorworks online storage.
+The Install Partner Products feature works with packages provided by the developer, and uploaded on the Vectorworks online storage.

 Example install packages can be downloaded at [PartnerInstallPackage_Example.zip](files/PartnerInstallPackage_Example.zip).